 Class division marred much of the struggle, but many Parisians help one another.
 The divine Sarah Bernhardt turned the theatre where she worked into a hospital.

+The Parisians were trapped and there were few methods of communication.
+Balloons were used to carry dispatches.
 An important politician, Leon Gambetta, made his escape from Paris in a balloon.

 Anger simmered among the entire French populace at their ignominious defeat.
 The working classes were both furious about the surrender and distrustful of the new regime with its majority of Royalists.
 The French Revolution had failed to give them any lasting power.
 The uprisings of 1832 and 1848 had not furthered their cause.
 Rebellion was stirring once again.

 Then the government abandoned the turmoil of Paris for the deceptive calm of Versailles, creating a power vacuum.
 In Paris, the National Guard still possessed four hundred cannon it deemed belonged to the people, who had provided the funds.
 The Commune began when Versailles sent orders for the cannon to be reclaimed from the stronghold in Montmartre and elsewhere in Paris.
+The people would not surrender them.
 The rebellion had begun.
-It spread like wildfire throughout the city, and the remaining troops and many of the police retreated to Versailles.
-The Central Committee of the National Guard called for elections to form a Commune.

 The government troops stationed in the city rebelled along with the citizens and refused to surrender the cannon.
 Claude Martin Lecomte, the general at Montmartre is said to have ordered his troops to fire on the National Guard and the civilians.
 Instead he was dragged from his horse and executed along with another officer, General Thomas.

-Once again, the working class had control of Paris.
+Once again, the working class had seized control of Paris.

 The Communards believed they were heroes, part of a continuing noble struggle against oppression.
-But others saw them as villains.
+But others saw them as villains bent on the destruction of the city they loved.

-The Communards were quite serious in attempting to create a new and, by their own set of liberal and radical ideals, a more just goverment.
+The Communards were serious in attempting to create a new and, by their own set of liberal and radical ideals, a more just goverment.
 They tried to maintain and develop the social services of the city.
 Despite internal differences, the Council made a good start in organizing the public services essential for a city of two million.
-They had great plans, and published and began to implement a handful of their decrees including the separation of church and state, the end of night work in the city’s bakeries, and the right of employees to claim businesses that had been abandoned by their owners, but granting those owners the right to compensation.
+Bursting with great plans, they published and began to implement a handful of their decrees including the separation of church and state, the end of night work in the city’s bakeries, and the right of employees to claim businesses that had been abandoned by their owners, but granting those owners the right to compensation.
 Several of these decrees involved the abolition or postponement of debts of various kinds which had devasted the workers during the siege.
 Tools could be freely reclaimed from pawnshops.
 Unmarried, as well as married companions of the National Guard, and their children, were to be granted pensions.

-Although no specific decrees on women’s rights were implemented, other than the granting of pensions, feminists were very active during the Commune.
 Louise Michel was their greatest heroine, who continued the struggle throughout her life, despite long periods of imprisonment and exile.
 She fought, she wrote, and she brought endless inspiration to others.

 Many of the Commune’s actions were symbolic of destroying the old order.
 They pulled down the Vendôme column.
-They burned the guillotine rather than use it for executions.

 Atrocities were committed on both sides.
 The Communards had executed many officers, politicians, and even members of the clergy.
 But the were also many attempts at restraint.
 Entering Paris, the government troops began a wholesale slaughter that became known as La Semaine Sanglante – The Bloody Week.